 Giffgaff has a handy tool that helps you figure out how to unlock your Apple iPhone from its network, which you'll find here.

 An alternative to contacting your carrier and asking them to unlock the iPhone is to use a mobile phone unlocking service.
 There are many retailers in most areas who will arrange an unlock code for a small fee (usually around £25).

 Although they aren't always reputable, you can also find online services that will unlock your iPhone, but we would advise against it.
-If you do decide to use one, please make sure that you read all of the small print before you buy, because they can surprise you with extra bills at the end of the process.
+If you do decide to use one, please make sure you read all the small print before you buy, because they can surprise you with extra bills at the end of the process.

 We've tried Doctor SIM, which promises to refund you if the unlock is unsuccessful, so that could be an option if you've tried all of the methods listed above.
 Doctor SIM successfully unlocked our phone with no problems and no hidden fees, so we feel confident in recommending them.

 Ideally you shouldn't pay anything to unlock your iPhone, because your carrier should unlock it for you for free.
 But some carriers are still setting admin charges of up to £20.
 Third-party companies seem to charge between £10 and £25, and we wouldn't pay more.
 Shop around if anybody quotes you a higher price than that.

 How to tell if the unlock worked

 Once your phone has been unlocked you will receive a confirmation from the carrier.
 Now follow these steps:

 - Power down the phone: hold down the power button (or the power button and volume down, if it's an X-series iPhone) and swipe your finger across as directed.

 - Use the SIM card tool (or a straightened paper clip) to eject the SIM card holder from the side of the phone.